dvdzkwsk/redash/README.md

 npm i --save redash
 ```

-After installing the dependency, there are a few ways to use this library:
+After that's done, just import it in your code and get on to building awesome stuff.
+If you haven't already done so, you should check out the [API documentation](https://davezuko.gitbooks.io/redash/content/api_docs.html) to see what functions are available and learn how to use them.
+With that out of the way, here are two of the most common ways to use redash:

 ### ES6 Module
 ```js